korbexmachina/blog/content/posts/toolkit.md

 - Git (obviously)
 - Neovim (The best thing since Vim)
-- Tmux (A brand new addition)
+- Tmux (A brand-new addition)
 - Zsh (My favourite shell)
 - Homebrew (A wonderful package manager)
 - Kitty (A modern terminal)

-Next, let's take a look at the other tools that I use frequently, but that my workflow is not totally dependant on.
+Next, let's take a look at the other tools that I use frequently, but that my workflow is not totally dependent on.

 - Bat (Better than `cat`)
 - Starship (Cross platform shell prompt)
 - fzf (Fuzzy finding!)

-Finally, what languages amy I using right now?
+Finally, what languages am I using right now?

 - Go (My new favourite language)
 - C (Old Reliable)